SoleCanine/Typeracer-Hack/README.md

    Download the latest version here: [Typeracer Hack 🖮](https://github.com/aashutoshrathi/Typeracer-Hack/archive/master.zip)

  - Go to `chrome://extensions/`.
+ - Just drag and drop `Typeracer-Hack.crx` to page.

+   OR

- - Click on Load Unpacked Extension and Open/Select the folder.
+   Click on Load Unpacked Extension and Open/Select the folder.
  - To test it, go to [Typeracer](http://play.typeracer.com/).